 Each of the three existing agreements establish the contractual relationship between the involved parties.
 The BC Park Use Permit creates a contractual relationship between the two school districts and the provincial government.
 The Governance Agreement is between the two school districts which creates a governing committee that has sole responsibility for the administration of the agreement and for all matters arising from the Park Use Permit.
-The Tri-Party Agreement is between the two school districts and the Tribune Bay Outdoor Education Society which provides that the Society shall, at the direction of the respective Boards and subject to the Agreement, have assigned responsibility for all matters arising out of the Park Use Permit.
+The Tri-Party Agreement is between the two school districts and the Society shall, at the direction of the respective Boards and subject to the Agreement, have assigned responsibility for all matters arising out of the Park Use Permit.